On the side menu, navigate to Campaign Management > Buttons.

 Video call start (if it’s not an expandable button)

-Go back to the department list (if it’s a super button)
+Go back to the department list (if it’s a multiple user button)

 If you don’t want your button to expand and display the call types, you can disable it by unchecking the “Is Expandable” checkbox.
 It will start a video call by default.

-To use this button style as a super button, click the “Super Button” checkbox.
-Learn more about super buttons.
+To use this button style as a multiple user button, check “Enable Multiple Users” checkbox.
+Learn more about multiple user buttons.

 Enabling Hide the Contact Information Form in the button will hide the form from the button.
 Callers will be asked to fill it out after choosing a call option.

-If you choose to have a super button, you will have the options to edit the “Header Text“, which is displayed on top of the button and upload a “Header Image“, for example your company logo.
+If you choose to have a multiple user button, you will have the options to edit the “Header Text“, which is displayed on top of the button and upload a “Header Image“, for example your company logo.

 You can choose which call types to display and the texts for the buttons in the “Allowed Call Types” section.